Frank Wolf (adventurer): Writing

 Wolf is a regular feature writer, blogger, and photographer for Explore, and has written dozens of features for other publications including Mountain Life, Coast Mountain Culture, Westjet, Canoeroots, Reader's Digest, Action Asia, Adventure Kayak, Paddler, Wend, and The Province.
-His first book Lines on a Map, published by Rocky Mountain Books, was released in October 2018.
+He has written two books: Lines on a Map, (2018) and Two Springs, One Summer (2024), both published by Rocky Mountain Books (RMB).